NerdyKyogre/Withers/readme.md

 If you would like to try the bot and partake in our lovely community of PC enthusiasts, or simply inquire about your own build, feel free to join [The Official Tech™ Discord Server](https://discord.gg/fGNSuWzNHG)!

+Withers is the official Part List Bot of The Tech™ since 2025.

 ## Usage